amarsharmamrj/my-weather-vite/README.md

 # My Weather

-A web application with following features:
+A web application to see weather reports: